 Shampoo Too Often?

 We don’t recommend using shampoo more than once a week.
-In fact, you should try for only once a month.
-If your hair is consistently dry, like mine has been try lengthening the period of time between wash days.
+In fact, you should try only once a month.
+If your hair is consistently dry like mine has been tried lengthening the period of time between wash days.
 If your hair gets dirty, try using other cleansing treatments like baking soda, or apple cider vinegar.